mpearmain/gestalt/README.md

 # Gestalt

-A helper library for data science pipeline
+A helper library for data science pipelines

 "_Something that is made of many parts and yet is somehow more than or different from the combination of its parts_"